-The Terra Foundation for American Art actively supports projects that encourage international scholarship on American art topics, as well as scholarly projects with focused theses that further research of American art in an international context.
-Academic program funding is available for in-person exchanges such as workshops, symposia, and colloquia that advance scholarship in the field of American art (circa 1500–1980) that take place:
+The Terra Foundation for American Art actively supports projects that encourage scholarship on American art topics.
+Academic program funding is available for in-person exchanges, such as workshops, symposia, and colloquia, that advance scholarship in the field of American art (circa 1500–1980) and take place:

 - In Chicago or outside the United States; or